 Developers and administrators can interact with projects using the CLI or the web console.

 3.4.3.1.
 Projects provided at installation

-OpenShift Container Platform comes with a number of projects out of the box, and projects starting with openshift- are the most essential to users:
+OpenShift Container Platform comes with a number of projects out of the box, and openshift is the most essential to users: